-- A Hurricane Warning is in effect for 20 Florida Counties, with a Hurricane Watch is in effect for parts of 4 Northeast Florida counties. - Tropical Storm Warnings are in effect for 24 counties, with Tropical Storm Watches in effect for 5 northeastern and North Florida Counties. - A Storm Surge Warning is in effect from Suwannee River to Flamingo, including Tampa Bay and Charlotte Harbor, and for Flagler/Volusia Line northward, including the St. Johns River. - Devastating storm surge values of 12-18 feet are expected from Englewood to Bonita Beach; 8-12 feet from Bonita Beach to Chokoloskee; 3-6 feet along the Nature Coast and Tampa Bay; and 3-6 feet for Northeast Florida coast (including the St. Johns River). - Tropical storm-force winds will slowly end from south to north starting late tonight and continuing through early Friday morning. - Rainfall will be a major and potentially catastrophic hazard with this storm.
-Northeast and Central Florida could see 12-20 inches of rain with localized totals in excess of 30 inches.
-A Flood Watch is in effect for all of the Florida Peninsula. - Major to record river flooding is expected along many northeast and central FL rivers for days after the rain ends. - Tornadoes remain possible tonight and Thursday along the East Coast.
+- A Hurricane Warning is in effect for 20 Florida Counties, with a Hurricane Watch is in effect for parts of 4 Northeast Florida counties. - Tropical Storm Warnings are in effect for 24 counties, with Tropical Storm Watches in effect for 5 northeastern and North Florida Counties. - A Storm Surge Warning is in effect from Suwannee River to Flamingo, including Tampa Bay and Charlotte Harbor, and for Flagler/Volusia Line to the mouth of the St. Marys River, including the St. Johns River, and for the Lower Keys & Dry Tortugas.
+A Storm Surge Watch is in effect for the upper and middle Keys and along Florida Bay. - Devastating storm surge values of 12-18 feet are expected from Englewood to Bonita Beach; 8-12 feet from Bonita Beach to Chokoloskee; 3-6 feet along the Nature Coast and Tampa Bay; and 2-5 feet for Northeast Florida coast (including the St. Johns River) and the Florida Keys. - Tropical storm-force winds will slowly end from south to north starting late tonight and continuing through early Friday morning. - Rainfall will be a major and potentially catastrophic hazard with this storm.
+Northeast and Central Florida could see 10-20 inches of rain with localized totals in excess of 2 feet.
+A Flood Watch is in effect for all of the Florida Peninsula. - Major to record river flooding is expected along many northeast and central FL rivers for days after the rain ends. - Tornadoes occurred in the Keys overnight, and the continued risk for tornadoes exists today for Central and South Florida areas south of I-4.